ShlomoVovek/devtools_project/README.md

     Replace /path/to/your/project/ with the actual path to your project directory.
 Save and close the crontab file.

 f.
-Important Notes:
+Important Notes

-    Ensure that the scripts have execute permissions (chmod +x scriptname.sh).
-    Adjust the paths in the scripts and cron job as needed.
-    When moving the project to a new machine, ensure that docker is installed, and then run the setup.sh script.
-    When restoring a database, the database that is being restored to must be empty.
-    When restoring files, make sure that the files directory is empty.
+Ensure that the scripts have execute permissions (chmod +x scriptname.sh) The Drupal website runs on port 8080 by default (http://localhost:8080) MySQL uses "my-secret-pw" as the root password (you may want to change this in a production environment) When restoring a database, the database being restored to must be empty When restoring files, the files directory should be empty
-    The setup.sh script should contain the database credentials that are used by drupal, and mysql.

-This detailed guide should help you manage your Drupal website effectively using Docker containers and your provided scripts.
+Troubleshooting

+If you encounter permission issues, ensure you have appropriate privileges (use sudo if needed) Visit http://localhost:8080/update.php in your browser if you restore from an older backup Check Docker logs if containers fail to start: docker logs drupal_container or docker logs mysql_container